snap-finance/magento-snapfinance-checkout/README.md

 # Magento checkout plugin
 ## Description

-Snap Finance checkout provides eCommerce merchants with a set of APIs to offer an in-context finance option to their customers at the time of checkout.
+Snap Checkout provides eCommerce merchants with a flexible set of plugins for popular eCommerce platforms that provide an in-context finance option to their credit-challenged customers at the time of checkout.
-The Snap JavaScript library, aka "snap-sdk (client)", is a script provided to eCommerce merchants as "snap-sdk.js", for inclusion in their website.
-The script enables the merchant to include a Snap Checkout button on their website, enabling their customers to use Snap to finance their online purchase.

 Snap Finance’s Magento checkout plugin offers an easy way to enable your Magento powered eCommerce store to offer Lease to Buy finance options.

 ## Installation

-1. Your​ ​ Magento​ ​Snap Finance Checkout extension​ can​ ​be​ ​installed​ ​in​ a few minutes​ ​ by​ ​ going​ ​ through​ ​ these​ ​ following​ ​ steps
+1. Install and Enable the Magento​ ​Snap Finance Extension​
-    1. Download/purchase the Snap Finance Extension.
+    1. Purchase and download the Snap Finance extension. <!--Will the user know where to purchase the extension?-->
-    2. Unzip the file in temporary directory
+    2. Unzip the file in temporary directory.
-    3. Upload it to your app/code root directory.
+    3. Upload the file to your app/code root directory.
-    4. After the successful installation you have to Enable module by:
+    4. After installation, enable the module.
     	1. php bin/magento setup:upgrade
     	2. php bin/magento setup:di:compile
     	3. php bin/magento setup:static-content:deploy -f